How Should Your Business Respond To Rising Coronavirus Concerns

-Let this be a good opportunity to start exploring different marketing ideas.
-If your competition starts cutting back costs and shrinking take advantage of that!
-This can be a great opportunity to become the leading provider for your industry by investing in marketing campaigns.
+Let this be an opportunity to start exploring different marketing ideas.
+If your competition starts cutting back costs and shrinking, take advantage of that!
+This can be an excellent opportunity to become the leading provider for your industry by investing in marketing campaigns.

 Present An Alternative

-If you own a brick and mortar store then showcase that you're providing hand sanitizer at every entrance and are enforcing a no-contact environment.
-Have sanitizer wipes on every desk, and provide an option to do a phone call appointment instead of in person.
+If you own a brick-and-mortar store, showcase that you're providing hand sanitizer at every entrance and enforcing a no-contact environment.
+Have sanitizer wipes on every desk, and offer the option to make a phone call appointment instead of in person.

 If meeting face to face cannot be avoided in your line of work, try doing conference calls!
-If your services require you to travel to a location a video call can provide a great alternative.
-By providing alternatives to your clients you present yourself with more value over your competitors.
+If your services require you to travel to a location, a video call can provide a great alternative.
+By offering options to your clients, you present yourself with more value over your competitors.

 Help Those In Need

-At the end of the day, we are all trying to take care of ourselves while trying to minimize the day-to-day disruptions.
-Learning how to adjust and stay on top of the virus spread can be difficult, but definitely not impossible.
+We are all trying to take care of ourselves while trying to minimize the day-to-day disruptions.
+Learning how to adjust and stay on top of the virus spread can be difficult but not impossible.

 Most customers are worried about getting sick, and you can help them ease their concerns.
-Your business becomes a leader by being moving forward and being an example of proper hygiene management and minimizing the spread of the virus.
-Your customers will feel more confident purchasing your products or selecting your services knowing that you're taking their needs into concern.
+Your business can become a leader by moving forward, being an example of proper hygiene management, and minimizing the spread of the virus.
+Your customers will feel more confident purchasing your products or selecting your services, knowing that you're taking their needs into concern.